 Why do we charge admission?

 Rosslyn Chapel is privately owned and managed by the Rosslyn Chapel Trust, which is a registered charity (charity number SC024324).
 Income from admissions not only helps to cover the running costs but also supports the long-term conservation of this historic building so that future generations can also appreciate and enjoy it.
-The admission charge gives you access to the Chapel, the chance to enjoy a tour (at no extra cost) and enjoy the visitor centre, including the interpretation, coffee shop and gift shop.
+The admission charge gives you access to the Chapel, the chance to enjoy a talk (at no extra cost) and enjoy the visitor centre, including the interpretation, coffee shop and gift shop.
 We offer a range of concessionary prices and children, as part of a family group, visit free of charge.
 Please note that we accept payment by debit or credit card (not American Express or Maestro) and there is a cash dispenser in the village.

 Do you have a season ticket or annual pass?